edits-73.jpg

 My favorite show (and normally a safe place), just had a woman’s baby die … WAVE.

-A social media announcement that a GOOD friend of mine is 20 weeks pregnant and having a girl.
+A social media announcement that a good friend of mine is 20 weeks pregnant and having a girl.
 She never even told me … WAVE

-Sometimes the sets are on top of each other and sometimes, they are more spread out.
-But one thing is always constant … the promise of the next wave.
-It’s a brutal cycle where all that is predictable, is its unpredictability.
 As time goes on the waves will most likely get further apart and give us more room in between to dry off a bit and maybe catch our breath.
 Eventually, we will have time to admire the beautiful coastline before the next one hits.
-But for now … they are right on top of each other.
+But for now… they are right on top of each other.

 I am thankful there are two lifelines in these waters.

-The first is quite obvious - the love and support of our family, friends, and community.
+The first is quite obvious—the love and support of our family, friends, and community.
 As a family, we are in these waters together.
 Some waves knock us all down and some take us out one at a time.
 But we have our arms linked, which makes us stronger and able to help each other stand.
 Our community may not be IN the water with us but they certainly can and have constantly been throwing things our way to make the process more bearable.
-Their texts, cards, and meals … are proof that we are not alone.
+Their texts, cards, and meals… are proof that we are not alone.

 The second lifeline is not obvious to all, but more important than all the others.
 It makes my heart heavy because I know everyone is staring at a shore of their own in some capacity or another.
 This lifeline offers HOPE and grief void of hope is far too dark and desolate a place for anyone to exist.
+Without this lifeline, hope feels more like a distant dream rather than the anchor I so desperately need.

 Right now, my family and I are facing the shore.
 We are bruised, beaten, cold and tired.
-We may tumble, gasp for air and bleed … but … regardless how aggressive the wave, we will always find the water’s surface.
+We may tumble, gasp for air and bleed—but— regardless how aggressive the wave, we will always find the water’s surface.
 How you might ask?

 Because we are wearing life jackets.
 JESUS IS THE LIFE JACKET and paid a very high price to equip us with such a priceless gift.